rahul-gharat/dronahq-docs/docs/self-hosted-deployment/deployment-options/local-machine.md

 DronaHQ Self Hosted supports local installation on your Linux based OS or MacOS using [Docker](https://www.docker.com/).

 :::info Attention
 We recommend you to deploy DronaHQ Self Hosted on cloud hosted virtual machines such as [AWS EC2](./aws-ec2.md), [Azure VM](./azure.md), or [GCP Compute Engine](./gcp.md).
-Their hardware and operating systems are more standarsized make it best fit for production use cases.
+Their hardware and operating systems are more standardized make it best fit for production use cases.
 If you are deploying DronaHQ on a physical machine then verify that your system is matching minimum criteria for network and storage [requirements](./../requirements.md).
 :::

 ### Prerequisite
-To deploy DronaHQ on your local machin you should have:
+To deploy DronaHQ on your local machine you should have:
 - DronaHQ Self Hosted license key. you can get your license key from [Self Hosted Portal](https://studio.dronahq.com/selfhosted/login).
 - Working installation of [Docker Desktop](https://docs.docker.com/desktop/).